 The first stage of metoidioplasty is the simple release.
 This is where the tissue surrounding the new penis is cut away so that it comes forward to be more visible, and therefore appears to be bigger.

-Some people opt to just have this one surgery, however, if you are going to go on to have stage two, then a skin graft will also be taken during the first surgery and surgically attached beneath the new penis.
-This skin graft is usually taken from inside one of the cheeks.
+Some people opt to only have the simple release surgery.
+If you are going to go on to have stage two, then a skin graft will also be taken during the first surgery and surgically attached beneath the new penis.
+This skin is usually taken from inside one of the cheeks and is known as a buccal mucosa skin graft.

 This skin graft will later be used to extend the urethra up underneath the new penis so that the patient is able to urinate through it whilst standing up.